amino-os/Amino.Run/docs/design_proposals/MasterSlaveDM.md

 # Implementations

+Below are some key classes used in implementation:

 * **StateManager**: Keeps track of replica state changes, e.g. between master to slave or vice versa.
 * **FileLogger**: Keeps track of log entries and takes snapshot periodically.
 * **AsyncReplicator**: Replicates requests from master to slave asynchronously.
 Only runs in master mode.